 Step 4 - School Trial Assessment

-Your child will be invited to spend time at Blossom House School with his/her age group.
-The visit will involve observations on how they get on within different context and may also involve a formalised assessment.
+Your child will be invited to spend time at Blossom House School with their age group.
+The visit will involve observations within a range of contexts and may also involve a formalised assessment.
 The length of the visit will depend on the age of the child as follows:

 More detailed information can be found in our admissions policy here: POLICY Additionally, the admissions pathway also provides more detail regarding the admissions process and timeframes involved here: PATHWAY

-Please don’t hesitate to ring the school for more information or to discuss your child with our admissions team.
+Please contact the school for more information or to discuss your child with our admissions team.